bonitasoft/bonita-doc/md/bonita-bpm-portal-interface-overview.md

 # Bonita User Interfaces overview

-This page describes the User Interfaces provided by Bonita.
+This page describes the runtime User Interfaces provided by Bonita.
 They rely on the analysis that four types of personas use process-based applications in a company:
   - the **User** is responsible of performing the tasks for which they are a candidate and also for starting new cases of the processes to which they have access.
   - the **Administrator** is responsible for the administration of Bonita at tenant level, and particularly for the management of the processes, the organization, the reports, the custom profiles and the Look & Feel.